-Samkhya Karika 11, Basic difference between Purusha and Prakriti
+Samkhya Karika 11, Difference between Purusha and Prakriti

 Trigunam aviveki vishyah saamaanyam achetanam prasavadharmi ||